emqx/emqx-docs/en_US/rule/rule-engine.md

     ```sql
     SELECT payload FROM "#" WHERE payload.x.y = 1
     ```
--  Try to connect when clientid = 'c1', extract its source IP address and port number:
+-  Find the connection where clientid = 'c1', extract its source IP address and port number:
     ```sql
     SELECT peername as ip_port FROM "$events/client_connected" WHERE clientid = 'c1'
     ```